autocontracts/lightstreams/white-paper.md

 Once traction has been established in this niche market, horizontal expansion into other book categories can occur.
 Following this, Lightstreams will expand to other forms of digital content publishing such as music and video streaming.

-The Lightstreams network will be capable of music and video streaming via an IPFS protocol layer, which is a proven peer to peer file distribution technology for serving multiple file types.
+The Lightstreams network will be capable of music and video streaming via an IPFS protocol layer, which is a proven peer to peer file distribution technology for serving any file format.

 Content on the Lightstreams network will be purchased via a Lightstream digital token (LST).
-Content publishers will receive LST tokens into digital wallets that can be exchanged for fiat currency.
+Publishers will receive LST tokens into digital wallets that can be exchanged for fiat currency.
 A fundraising round via the sale of LST tokens will be announce in due course in order to fund the development activities outlined in this paper.

-## Problems facing Publishers when using Online Bookstores
+## Problems with Online Bookstores

 Lightstream's initial focus will be the development of a publishing channel for digital books.
+Afterwhich other forms of digial content will be introduced.

-Authors and publishers of digital books currently face today the following pain points when using online bookstores for publishing and selling their works.
+Authors and publishers currently face today the following pain points using online bookstores for publishing and selling books.

 ### High Fees

-High sales fees for using online bookstores mean that authors receive up to 50% less revenue for their books than if they were able to sell directly to their customers.
+High sales fees for using online bookstores mean that authors and publishers receive up to 50% less revenue for their books than if they were able to sell directly to their customers.

 For example a book valued at $9.99 sold on Amazon, has the following fees: